toadlyBroodle/spam-bot-3000/README.md

 ## usage
 twatBot.py [-s,--scrape-twitter \<n\> [-a,--favorite] [-o,--follow] [-p,--promote]] [-u,--update-status] [-h,--help]
 : where \<n\> is number of tweets to scrape (n\<=200)

+## notes
+Future updates will include modules for promoting to reddit, facebook, instagram, etc.